- Edwin: So Doctor Loeb, tell me a little bit about your business plan.

 - For the Evulz: What separates supervillains from more pragmatic criminals like Edwin, who are primarily concerned with money and other resources.

-- Hero with Bad Publicity: Heroes aren't likable people, especially if you're asking the local police who have to clean up their messes.
+- Heroes With Bad Publicity: Heroes aren't likable people, especially if you're asking the local police who have to clean up their messes.

 - Hero Insurance: Villain insurance exists, but not hero insurance, which has been judged an "act of God".